Elieser Bassin

 Elieser Bassin (1840–1898) was a Russian-Jewish convert to Christianity, and an author and proponent of British Israelism.

 Life

 Born in 1840 to a wealthy Russian Jewish family in Mogilev (present day Belarus) Elieser later converted to Christianity in 1869 and became a missionary and member of the "London Jewish Society for Promoting Christianity Among the Jews".
 He later moved and settled in Britain and through the literature of Edward Hine became a proponent of British Israelism.
 In 1885 Bassin was appointed as the first director of the "Scottish Home Mission to the Jews" in Edinburgh, a position he held until his death in 1898.
+Bassin's daughter was folklorist and musician Rose Ethel Bassin.

 British Israelism

 Elieser is credited as the first Jewish convert to British Israelism.
 In 1884 he delivered a lecture entitled "God's Dealings With His Chosen People Israel" to a crowd of British Israelites in Portobello, Edinburgh.
 In his book British and Jewish Fraternity Eleiser equated Britain with the Israelite tribe of Ephraim: